Measles: Prevention

 Mothers who are immune to measles pass antibodies to their children while they are still in the womb, especially if the mother acquired immunity through infection rather than vaccination.
 Such antibodies will usually give newborn infants some immunity against measles, but these antibodies are gradually lost over the course of the first nine months of life.
+However, immunization with live vaccines is not recommended in pregnancy; pregnant people found to be non-immune to measles should be immunized after delivery.
 Infants under one year of age whose maternal anti-measles antibodies have disappeared become susceptible to infection with the measles virus.

-In developed countries, it is recommended that children be immunized against measles at 12 months, generally as part of a three-part MMR vaccine (measles, mumps, and rubella).
-The vaccine is generally not given before this age because such infants respond inadequately to the vaccine due to an immature immune system.
-A second dose of the vaccine is usually given to children between the ages of four and five, to increase rates of immunity.
-Measles vaccines have been given to over a billion people.
-Vaccination rates have been high enough to make measles relatively uncommon.
+It is generally recommended that children be immunized against measles at 12 months, as part of a three-part MMR vaccine (measles, mumps, and rubella).
+The vaccine is generally not given before this age because younger infants respond inadequately to the vaccine due to an immature immune system.
+A second dose of the vaccine is recommended between the ages of four and five, to increase rates of immunity.
 Adverse reactions to vaccination are rare, with fever and pain at the injection site being the most common.
 Life-threatening adverse reactions occur in less than one per million vaccinations (<0.0001%).

-In developing countries where measles is common, the World Health Organization (WHO) recommends two doses of vaccine be given, at six and nine months of age.
+In areas with a high risk of measles infection, the World Health Organization (WHO) recommends the first two doses of vaccine be given earlier, at nine and eighteen months of age.
 The vaccine should be given whether the child is HIV-infected or not.
 The vaccine is less effective in HIV-infected infants than in the general population, but early treatment with antiretroviral drugs can increase its effectiveness.
-Measles vaccination programs are often used to deliver other child health interventions as well, such as bed nets to protect against malaria, antiparasite medicine and vitamin A supplements, and so contribute to the reduction of child deaths from other causes.
+Measles vaccination programs are often used to deliver other child health interventions as well, such as bed nets to protect against malaria, antiparasitic medicine, and vitamin A supplements, and so contribute to the reduction of child deaths from other causes.